pluralsight/guides/in-review/ruby-ruby-on-rails/dual-authentication-using-devise-and-jwt/article.md

 I found a [great Pluralsight tutorial](https://www.pluralsight.com/guides/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api) regarding Ruby on Rails and token-based authentication.
 Having a similar problem to tackle, I thought I might add some tweaks to make it work with a dual system.
 In other words, I wanted authentication to work with both sessions and tokens.

-This guide focuses on RoR applications that use [Devise](https://github.com/plataformatec/devise) for online registration and sign-in functionality and want to have token based authentication for API calls, whether from front-end platforms or mobile apps.
+This guide focuses on RoR applications that use Java Web Tokens [(JWT)](https://jwt.io/) and [Devise](https://github.com/plataformatec/devise) for online registration and sign-in functionality and want to have token based authentication for API calls, whether from front-end platforms or mobile apps.

 While this approach targets a monolithic application structure, which is frowned upon for good reasons, it might be usefull for Proof of Concept demos, quick mocks, and small-scale work.